My shopping cart

 For a lot of knife lovers (like myself) one may not have an absolute favorite brand of knife.
 Fairly enough, many brands make a few models that we call our favorite knives, but to cast a net and say that one brand has the "best" knives is tough.

 All things considered, for someone who has a drawer full of blades, or is just starting out, its interesting to evaluate which manufacturers have the most consistency.
-In other words, from a quality, design, and functionality point of view, which brands make the best knives?
+In other words, from a quality, design, and functionality point of view, which brands make the best entry-level knives?

 For many of us who don't regard maintenance or cost as a dealbreaker, custom knives might be the answer; however, a select group of companies to mass produce seem to always hit the nail on its head.